 7.1.
 Obtaining money by gaming fraud – PC 332

-Penal Code 332 PC makes it a California theft crime for someone to fraudulently obtain someone else’s money or property via:
+Penal Code 332 PC makes it a California theft crime to fraudulently obtain someone else’s money or property via:

 - card games or tricks such as “three-card monte,”